MrMalfunction/JobScraper/README.md

 ## Features

 - **Add Workday Companies**: Add companies using Workday as their career site
+- **Add Greenhouse Companies**: Add companies using Greenhouse as their career site
+- **Add Oracle Cloud Companies**: Add companies using Oracle Cloud as their career site
 - **Job Search**: Search jobs by company name and/or job title
 - **Latest Jobs**: View the most recently posted jobs
 - **Company Management**: View all registered companies